 The sales to and purchases from the related parties are made at the terms equivalent to those that prevail in arm's length transactions.
 Outstanding balances at the year-end are unsecured, interest free and settlement occurs in cash.
-For the year ended 31 December 2016, the Group has recorded an impairment charge relating to receivables from the related parties amounting to USD 85 thousand (2015: USD 51 thousand).
+For the year ended 31 December 2017, the Group has not recorded an impairment charge relating to receivables from the related parties (2016: USD 85 thousand).
 This assessment is undertaken each financial year through examining the financial position of the related party and the market in which it operates.

-As at 31 December 2016, cash and cash equivalents in the related party bank comprised USD 15,569 thousand (as at 31 December 2015 balance was nil).
-This amount consists of cash on current accounts and/or in transit and bank deposits including guaranty deposits (USD 14,211 thousand and USD 1,358 thousand respectively).
-Finance income at amount USD 627 thousand relates to commission interest paid by the related party bank to the Group for keeping cash on its accounts.
-Finance expenses at amount USD 484 thousand arise on short term loans granted by the related party bank to the Group.
-As at 31 December 2016 there were no outstanding loan balances due to the related party bank.
+As at 31 December 2017, cash and cash equivalents in the related party bank comprised USD 16,504 thousand (as at 31 December 2016 balance was USD 15,569 thousand).
+This amount consists of cash on current accounts and/or in transit and bank deposits including guaranty deposits.
+Finance income at amount USD 169 thousand (2016: USD 627 thousand) relates to interest paid by the related party bank to the Group for keeping cash on its accounts.
+During the year ended 31 December 2017, there were no finance expenses arising on short term loans granted by the related party bank to the Group (2016: USD 484 thousand).
+As at 31 December 2017 and 2016 there were no outstanding loan balances due to the related party bank.